 Low-Cost Loans Available for Energy Improvements

-A Department of Energy and US Housing Department joint pilot program will grant low-cost loans to people who want to make energy-efficient improvements on their homes.
+A Department of Energy and US Housing Department joint pilot program will grant installment loans & affordable interest rates to people who want to make energy-efficient improvements on their homes.
 Up to $25,000 in “Powersaver loans” will be given to families to fund projects such as installing insulation, duct sealing, replacing doors and windows or HVAC systems, solar panels and other such renovations.
 The project not only helps homeowners lower energy bills, but it gives the local green job market a boost as well.
 All loans granted will be backed by the Federal Housing Administration, whose mortgage insurance will pay 90 percent of the loan amount in case of a default.
 Only those with acceptable credit and some equity on their homes will qualify for the loan.

 New Mexico Improves Hydropower Plant